bluevolvo87/themedianduck/README.md

 # The Objective
 Using data from the UK hit TV show “Taskmaster”, _"The Median Duck"_ aims to entertain and educate the general public of statistical and analytical concepts.
-Articles and analysis will be written a non-technical audience.
+Articles and analysis will be written for a non-technical audience predominantly.

 Types of analysis and content fall under the following umbrellas, and example topics include.